Skip to contents

 layers_mapping

-A named list mapping layer names to the names of the layers in the Seurat object.
-Each item in the list must be a character vector of length 1.
+A named vector mapping layer names in AnnData to the names of the layers in the Seurat object.
+Each name corresponds to the layer name in AnnData, and each value to the layer name in Seurat.
 See section "$layers mapping" for more details.

 obs_mapping

-A named list mapping obs names to the names of the object-level (cell level) metadata in the Seurat object.
-Each item in the list must be a character vector of length 1.
+A named vector or list mapping obs names in AnnData to the names of the object-level (cell level) metadata in the Seurat object.
+Each name corresponds to a column name in AnnData's obs, and each value to a column name in Seurat's cell metadata.
 See section "$obs mapping" for more details.

 var_mapping

-A named list mapping var names to the names of the feature-level metadata in the Seurat object.
-Each item in the list must be a character vector of length 1.
+A named vector or list mapping var names in AnnData to the names of the feature-level metadata in the Seurat object.
+Each name corresponds to a column name in AnnData's var, and each value to a column name in Seurat's feature metadata.
 See section "$var mapping" for more details.

 obsm_mapping